 It is important to note that risks associated with HRT use in postmenopausal women over the age of 51 are not always applicable to women under the age of 51.
 HRT should be taken up to the average age of the menopause to avoid premature cardiovascular disease or osteoporosis.

 The clinic also has expertise in the management of women with premature ovarian insufficiency under the age of forty.
 These younger women have specific needs.
 This includes consideration of possible long-term health implications and fertility advice.
 Find out more at The Daisy Network (support network).
 There is a direct link to the fertility service for women also seeking fertility treatment.

-- Birmingham Women's Hospital is fortunate to have direct access to the wider multidisciplinary team of specialist services within the building: weight management, counselling, psychosexual counselling, physiotherapy, urogynaecology, and fertility services.
+Birmingham Women's Hospital is fortunate to have direct access to the wider multidisciplinary team of specialist services within the building: weight management, psychosexual counselling, physiotherapy, urogynaecology, and fertility services.

-Implant appointments are every 4 to 8 months.
-There is a use of blood levels to guide therapy.
-You will be given individualised guidance about the need for an oestrogen blood test before the appointment.
-Blood tests can be done at your GP, but results must be brought personally.
+Implant appointments are every 4 to 6 months.
+Blood levels are used to guide therapy.
+You will be given individualised guidance about the need for a blood test before the implant appointment.